You are here:

 - IATA has put in place a three-pillar strategy, including work to understand, define and assess the threats and risk of cyber-attack, advocacy for appropriate regulation and mechanisms for increased cooperation throughout the industry and with Governments.

 - In 2013, IATA developed the first iteration of a toolkit to assist airlines in understanding and better defining the risks to their organizations.
 This includes a situational assessment of cyber security in the industry, an introduction to cyber threats, a framework for assessing risk, and guidance material for setting up a cyber security management system.
-It will be published in July 2014.
+The toolkit was published in July 2014.

-- IATA presented a paper to the ICAO AVSEC Panel in 2014 to highlight the threats posed by cyber security, call on regulators to work with industry, and take an outcome-focused approach to cyber security in their regulation.
+- IATA presented a paper to the ICAO AVSEC Panel in 2014 to highlight the threats to cyber security, call on regulators to work with industry, and take an outcome-focused approach to cyber security in their regulation.

 - A group has been created including IATA, ICAO, CANSO, ICCAIA and ACI to coordinate activities and provide a common framework for the industry.
-Work has commenced on the development of a Memorandum of Cooperation to provide a roadmap for the future of cyber security for aviation.
+A Memorandum of Cooperation was created to provide a roadmap for the future of cyber security for aviation.
+The Civil Aviation Cyber Security Action Plan was signed 5 December 2014 at ICAO Headquarters.

 - Looking forward, work will continue to further define the threats and devise strategies to combat them, both within the airlines and across the industry.

-- IATA will work with regulators to advocate for coordinated and outcome-focused regulation, and with industry partners to agree a common framework.
+- IATA will continue to work with regulators to advocate for coordinated and outcome-focused regulation, and with industry partners to agree on a common framework.

 - Mechanisms for data and intelligence sharing will be sought in conjunction with industry partners.

-- A program is also planned to assist airlines to identify their own vulnerabilities.
+- A program is also planned to assist airlines to identify their own vulnerabilities and test the new toolkit.

 © International Air Transport Association (IATA) 2014.
 All rights reserved.